 - Graphics and web development for the CHT and TBM podcast, articles, and website.

-- Development of a Hebrew curriculum and teacher training for secondary schools.
+- Development of a Hebraic thought curriculum for church leaders and layfolk.

-- Production for educational videos, including a mini-course on Hebraic thought and a forthcoming free online college course series in biblical philosophy.
+- Production for educational videos, including a mini-course on Hebraic thought.

 - Personnel who run the center.